Cistron/bioc3301_splats/pcr/pcr.md

 reverse: TAAGGGGCTGAGGTGAGAGA
 ```

 The NCBI-tool [Primer-BLAST](https://www.ncbi.nlm.nih.gov/tools/primer-blast/) provides an easy way to check primers.
-It combines BLAST's global sequence alignment capabilities with [Primer3](http://primer3.ut.ee/); a software designed to pick primer pairs according to an elaborate list input parameters - including some of the discussed core primer properties.
+It combines BLAST's global sequence alignment capabilities with [Primer3](http://primer3.ut.ee/); a software designed to pick primer pairs according to an elaborate list of input parameters - including some of the discussed core primer properties.

 ---